FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 The metric matters for three reasons.
 First, it is a top-level efficiency indicator.
 Companies with high ARR per employee are running efficient operations; companies with low ARR per employee are running inefficient operations or are still investing heavily in not-yet-productive headcount.

 Second, it integrates the full operating model.
 Unlike sales productivity metrics that measure only the sales team or marketing efficiency metrics that measure only marketing, ARR per employee captures product engineering, customer success, G-and-A, and every other function.
-Improving ARR per employee requires holistic operational discipline.
+Improving ARR per employee requires complete operational discipline.

 Third, ARR per employee correlates strongly with valuation multiples in 2027.
 Public SaaS investors apply meaningful valuation premium to companies with higher ARR per employee because the metric signals operating discipline and AI-productivity adoption.